RCIC-UCI-Public/website-rcic/docs/source/account/login.rst

 ------------------------

-Make sure that in your MobaXterm :guilabel:`SSH tab -> Advanced ssh settings` your :guilabel:`Remote Environment` is set to :guilabel:Interactive shell`:
+Make sure that in your MobaXterm :guilabel:`SSH tab -> Advanced ssh settings` your :guilabel:`Remote Environment` is set to :guilabel:`Interactive shell`:

 .. figure:: images/mobaxterm.png
    :align: center